liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/01-web-front-ends-intro.markdown

 easily and seamlessly blend with your application to provide a great user experience.

-Regardless of your development strategy for applications, you'll find @product@ to be a flexible platform that supports anything you need to write.
+Regardless of your development strategy for applications, you'll find @sharepoint@ to be a flexible platform that supports anything you need to write.

 ## Using Popular Frameworks